TrinityCore/TC-Manager/README.md

 ## TrinityCore Manager

 Web interface for exploring a TrinityCore server installation.
-Currently this is intended to support `3.3.5a`
+This is intended to support `3.3.5a`, and does not include any seeders; a fully-built TrinityCore server with associated databases should already exist.

 ### Installation